 Now that you know some of the leading causes of fireplace smell, it may be helpful to know if fireplace small bad for you.

-Fireplace smell can be bad for you, especially if the source of the smell is toxic, such as creosote.
+Fireplace smell can be bad for you, especially if the source of the smell is harmful, such as creosote.
 Other smells like rotting branches and leaves are unpleasant but don’t have as adverse effects.
 If your fireplace smells, close the damper and call a professional to have your chimney inspected.

 We already covered some of the inherent dangers of creosote, but other harmful particles also come from wood smoke.